ashutoshmjain/gita/src/continuum.md

 ![](./2Dif.jpg)

+Both the dimensions are feeding into one timeline.

+For example let us say there is a dimension that is sending one unique number.
+Say that number is 10 but this number is hidden to us .
+Time line is only telling us "Yes " or "No" based on the value it sees in the signal.
+To figure out what the first dimension is telling us, we can design the second dimension such that it interferes with first dimension.

+One way is to send a signal for every possible value through second dimension and ask the question - Is there a crest of size double the signal you are sending in second dimension.
+But that is if you are lucky in the sense you only have a small population to check.
+The easier way is to send the same wave through second dimension that is coming in first dimension.
+And see the interference pattern.

+In a way interference pattern is the manifestation of the two dimensions.
+In essence we need second dimension to check what is there in the first.
+Now the question is simple - is it 20 ?
+And timeline can keep answering -"yes" or "no" .
+Just one beat that confirms the integrity of and value of first dimension.
+But in the process we introduced a "duality".
+Now there are two waves of the same shape - in two separate dimensions.
+This is a profound thing.
+Let us call this "convergence"

+Once the convergence is achieved and quest is answered, the time line can stop.
+If quest goes to infinity , the time line can keep searching for the expected value .
+In essence , timeline shall also grow to the infinity.
+Convergence depends on the nature of the quest.
+Length of timeline depends on the duration of the quest.

+It is important to state that the notion of "a dimension" is something that is not influenced from any other dimension.
+It has nothing to do with the width or the thickness - those measures come into play when we start viewing the world in three dimensions.
+Since no information is allowed from outside , the idea of spinning a second dimension to know what is there in first, must come from with in the first dimension.
+This means - the idea of finding "who I am " is in built into the first dimension itself.

+All we know is there is an answer in time line.
+And all we want to know what is the right question.
+In other words - we are Focused on a single point and our quest is to frame the question.
+It will be easy if we give a name to this point - we can call it "focus".
+In `Hath Yoga` - this single point in one dimensional time line is called `Bindu` - which literally means a "point" in Sanskrit.

 The best example of 2DIF field is a electromagnetic field.
-Let's look at a single time line of two dimensional electro magnetic field.
+Let's look at a single time line of two dimensional electro-magnetic field.
 "X" is the dimension of electric field, "Y" is the dimension of magnetic field and "Z" is the Time pointing towards past.

 <p align="center">